umbraco/UmbracoDocs/Reference/V9-Config/GlobalSettings/index.md

 ### From

 Specifies the default address emails will be sent from, this setting may be overridden some place, such as when inviting a user, where the email of the user sending the invite will be used instead.
+The format of the address follows the RFC 822 standard so you can include a friendly name using the format `"Friendly Name <your@emailaddress.com>"`

 ### Host